RUDRARAJUCHAITANYAVARMA/19CSE101-LINUX-COMMANDS/README.md

-igrep()                                                  recall last command starting with grep set history=100                                          You can increase the size of the history buffer echo $OSTYPE                                             type of os system USER                                                     your login name HOME                                                     the path name of your home directory HOST                                                     the name of the computer you are using ARCH                                                     the architecture of the computers processor DISPLAY                                                  the name of the computer screen to display X windows PRINTER                                                  the default printer to send print jobs PATH                                                     the directories the shell should search to find a command printenv | less                                          To show all values of these variables, type
+igrep()                                                  recall last command starting with grep set history=100                                          You can increase the size of the history buffer echo $OSTYPE                                             type of os system echo $USER                                               your login name echo $HOME                                               the path name of your home directory echo $HOST                                               the name of the computer you are using echo $ARCH                                               the architecture of the computers processor echo $DISPLAY                                            the name of the computer screen to display X windows echo $PRINTER                                            the default printer to send print jobs echo $PATH                                               the directories the shell should search to find a command printenv | less                                          To show all values of these variables, type